SubstrateGaming/Substrate.NET.Toolchain/README.md

 This toolchain is under heavy development and things may change quickly.
 Use with caution until there is a stable release available.

 ## Projects
-Below is a high level technical overview about librariies and tools avaiiable in Ajuna.SDK.
+Below is a high level technical overview about libraries and tools avaiiable in Ajuna.SDK.

 | Project | Description | NuGet
 |---|---|---|